MAD-Club/MADClubAPI/README.md

 ## Tutorials?
 Coming soon!
 In the meantime, you can view [Ray Wenderlich's ScreenCast of Vapor](https://videos.raywenderlich.com/screencasts).
 It's outdated with Vapor 1, but the concepts are the same, however the syntax is a little bit different.
 I'll host up screencasts soon.

+There is currently a workshop coming up soon, provided with screencasts as well.
+Stay tuned.

 ## Current Swift Version
 - Swift 4.0